-[119] Even if the Ministry is correct that moose numbers appear to be down in GMZ 5C, the Appellant submits that his quota reduction is excessive.
-The Appellant provided a copy of a PowerPoint presentation that was apparently given by the Regional Manager in the summer of 2012 to guide outfitters in Region 5.
+[113] Even if the Ministry is correct that moose numbers appear to be down in GMZ 5C, the Appellant submits that his quota reduction is excessive.
+The Appellant relies upon a copy of a PowerPoint presentation attached to Mr. Fraser's affidavit.
+That presentation was apparently given by the Regional Manager in the summer of 2012 to guide outfitters in Region 5.
 It is titled "Cariboo Region Moose Allocation".
 According to that document, the moose population has declined in GMZ 5C by over 30% since 2008, however, the Appellant points out that the AAH dropped by 50%.
 In addition, the Appellant notes that the Ministry's 2012 survey for part of MU 5-12 shows an increased bull-to-cow ratio of 66/100, which is above the provincial minimum target of 30/100.

-[120] In the event that there are losses to the moose population in GMZ 5C, the Appellant submits that it is likely the result of increased predation facilitated by an increase in roads created for logging of beetle-killed trees: wolves can more easily travel these roads in pursuit of prey.
-The Appellant submits that the documents attached to his affidavit provide "strong evidence" that the harvest of bull moose by guide outfitters and residents is not the cause of any decline in Region 5 moose numbers.
+[114] In the event that there are losses to the moose population in GMZ 5C, the Appellant submits that there is "strong evidence" that the harvest of bull moose by guide outfitters and residents is not the cause of any decline in Region 5 moose numbers.
 On that basis, there is no scientific or biological reason to reduce his quota and allocation from previous years.